-It is more common in males and people 20-40 years old.
-Factors that increase your chances of developing peritonsillar abscess include:
+It is more common in males and people aged 20-40 years old.

-Your doctor may puncture the abscess with a needle.
-Fluid will be removed.
-A sample will be sent to the lab for testing.
+The abscess may be punctured with a needle to remove fluid.
+A sample of the fluid will be sent to the lab for testing.
 This procedure can be done in the doctor’s office.

-Your doctor may recommend a tonsillectomy if all other treatments fail.
+A tonsillectomy may be recommended if all other treatments fail.
 This involves removing the affected tonsil.
-This may also be done if you have had previous peritonsillar infections.
+This may also be done if you have had previous peritonsillar infections or abscesses.

 American Academy of Otolaryngology—Head, and Neck Surgery